What is it?

 - Bosentan (Tracleer), Macitentan (Opsumit) Ambrisentan (Letairis),epoprostenol (Flolan), treprostinil (Remodulin, and others) , iloprost (Ventavis), selexipag (Uptravi), riociguat (Adempas), sildenafil (Revatio) and tadalafil (Adcirca) may be at least somewhat effective for pulmonary hypertension.
 Sometimes these drugs are used in combination with; for example, one study found benefit with the combination of ambrisentan and tadalafil.
 These drugs also may improve symptoms of Raynaud's phenomenon.

-- Angiotensin converting enzyme (ACE) inhibitors, such as enalapril (Vasotec), lisinopril (Prinivil or Zestril) or captopril (Capoten), lower blood pressure and may protect the kidney in people with scleroderma.
+- Angiotensin converting enzyme (ACE) inhibitors, such as enalapril (Vasotec), lisinopril (Prinivil or Zestril) or captopril (Capoten), lower blood pressure and may protect the kidneys in people with scleroderma.

 Other immune suppressing medications, including methotrexate, azathioprine or rituximab are sometimes recommended.
 A promising experimental therapy for severe disease is high dose immunosuppression with stem cell treatment.
 When lung disease is severe and does not respond to treatment, lung transplant may be recommended.